lzd0825/AB-LSTM/README.md

-Code for the TOMM paper: AB-LSTM: Attention-Based Bidirectional LSTM Model for Scene Text Detection, by Zhandong Liu, Wengang Zhou and Houqiang Li.
+# AB-LSTM: Attention-Based Bidirectional LSTM Model for Scene Text Detection
+By Zhandong Liu, Wengang Zhou and Houqiang Li.

 # 1. Introduction
 This project contains the following source files: model training and testing, text center block label and word stroke area label generation, and sample models that have been trained.